 If term-time leave is not granted, taking a pupil out of school will be recorded as an unauthorised absence and may result in sanctions, such as a penalty notice.
 The school cannot grant leaves of absence retrospectively; therefore, any absences that were not approved by the school in advance will be marked as unauthorised.

-After a leave of absence form is completed, the headteacher will meet with the parent to discuss the reason for the leave of absence and whether this has been authorised or will be an unauthorised absence.
+After a leave of absence form is completed, the headteacher/head of school will meet with the parent to discuss the reason for the leave of absence and whether this has been authorised or will be an unauthorised absence.

+7.3.
 Illness and healthcare appointments